intercom/intercom-wordpress/readme.md

 # Usage

 Installing this plugin provides a new Intercom settings page.
-Authenticate with Intercom to retrieve your app_id and secure_mode_secret.
+Authenticate with Intercom to retrieve your app_id and Identity Verification secret.
 <img src="https://raw.githubusercontent.com/intercom/intercom-wordpress/master/screenshots/settings_not_auth.png"/>

 Once authenticated, the Intercom widget will automatically appear on your site.